Last updated on November 25th, 2020

 4. Peanuts

 Another fantastic plant-based protein diet that can fulfil your everyday dose of protein is Peanut.
-Just a half-cup of Peanut contains 20.5 g of protein, and that is why many people consider it across the globe.
+Just a half-cup of Peanut contains 20.5 g of protein, and that is why many people consider it the globe.

 Furthermore, it is exceptionally rich in good fats that maintain our heart health.

-If you do not want to chew much and want to save your energy, peanut butter is a good option.
+If you do not want to chew much and want to save energy, peanut butter is a good option.
 Per tablespoon, you can get 8 grams of protein.
-You can eat it as a toast or can make smoothies too.
+You can eat it as toast or can make smoothies too.

 5. Lentils (the most affordable plant-based protein)

 If you love sprinkling lentils over your meals to enhance the flavours, then you are doing great.
-Yes, Lentils are a great source of protein and per cooked cup of it contains 18 grams protein.
+Yes, Lentils are a great source of protein and per cooked cup of it contains 18 grams of protein.

 In addition to protein, lentils are enriched with slowly digested carbs.
 Moreover, a single cup (240 ml) of lentils provides around 50% of your daily fibre intake requirement, which is just amazing!